-Diabetes & Metabolic Syndrome
+Diabetes & Metabolic Disorders

 Time-restricted eating, often termed time-restricted feeding (TRF) in scientific literature, is a form of intermittent fasting that restricts consumption of foods and beverages—“energy intake”—to a specific window of time.

 [I]t’s clear that there are health benefits to time-restricting our food consumption.
 [A] study published in the journal Nutrition Reviews . . . offered a summary of evidence on the effects of time-restricted feeding on both body weight and markers . . .

 Over 400 million people around the world suffer from type-2 diabetes (T2D) and almost 50% of the current population in America is classified as pre-diabetic or diabetic.
 While the standard American diet – calorie-dense, nutrient-poor, hyper-palatable processed foods – is an overwhelming culprit, physical inactivity also has a key role.
 A recent 10-year follow-up study of intensive lifestyle modifications – which included regular exercise – lowered the incidence of diabetes (type-2) by 34% . . .

 Insulin resistance has become a huge problem in our culture and it can lead to many of the chronic health problems we see today, including obesity, Type 2 diabetes, heart disease and even Alzheimer’s disease.
 Plus, insulin resistance can cause many of the symptoms most women attribute to menopause.
 In this video Dr. Northrup shares everything you need to know about insulin resistance and how you can reverse it.

 Understanding the relationship between less healthful dietary and lifestyle choices and developing type-2 diabetes, a recent study linking the brain’s center for impulsive behavior and diabetes risk was really interesting.